 This is an important question especially for our beginning students.
 If they know the answer and apply it in their practice, they can enjoy a good chi flow the next time they practice.
 If they know the answer but cannot apply it successfully, they may have a chi flow after a few weeks of practice.

 If they do not even know the answer, or are unaware of the issue, a small percentage, less than 20%, may have a chi flow after many years of practice, and they will eventually be regarded as masters, whereas the other more than 80% will never have any chi flow and therefore never have any chi kung benefits no matter how long they practice.
 Some of them, if they continue to practice their chi kung techniques for many years but have no chi kung benefits, may still be called masters by the ignorant public.
 This is the situation of chi kung today.

 This is the reason why our students can get in one month the amount of benefits even masters may need one year to attain, because our students know the chi kung techniques and have the skills to generate an energy flow, whereas other masters know the chi kung techniques but do not have the skills to consciously generate a chi flow.
 Their chi flow occurs haphazardly once a while.
 Other people reading this explanation may not understand the explanation, though they know all the words used in the explanation.
 But our Shaolin Wahnam students should have no difficulty in understanding.

-The key word in this topic is "graduate".
 After performing one or more chi kung exercises for an appropriate number of repetitions, a practitioner should graduate into chi flow, i.e. there is no break between his exercises and the chi flow.
 He just completes the last repetition of the exercise and lets go.
 He follows his chi movement and goes along with his flow.

 If he stops after his exercise, then lets go, there is a break, which will affect his chi flow.
 If he stops with muscular tension or if he stops for a long time, he may have to perform his chi kung techniques again.